apache/tvm/relax_spec.md

 - Tuples are represented using TVM ADTs (algebraic data types), which are arrays of TVM objects with a tag (see `include/tvm/runtime/container/adt.h`).
 Tuples use a tag of 0.
 - At run time, closures are represented as a `ClosureObj` (see `include/tvm/runtime/container/closure.h`); in the Relax VM these more specifically use the `VMClosureObj` (see [`https://github.com/tlc-pack/relax/blob/relax/include/tvm/runtime/relax_vm/executable.h`](https://github.com/tlc-pack/relax/blob/relax/include/tvm/runtime/relax_vm/executable.h)).
 - Shape values are represented at run time as a `ShapeTuple` (see `include/tvm/runtime/container/shape_tuple.h`).
+- Strings are represented using TVM's `String` container (see `include/tvm/runtime/container/string.h`).
 - We require objects other than the above values used by and returned by `PackedFunc` to inherit from TVM's `Object` class (defined in `include/tvm/runtime/Object.h`).
 Note that `PackedFunc`s are capable of using and returning all TVM POD (plain-old data) values (see `include/tvm/runtimes/packed_func.h`), which includes some representations that do not inherit from `Object`.
 In the future, we may define semantics for other values, but at present, these are *unsupported* in Relax and we make no guarantees about the semantics of calling `PackedFunc`s that use or return anything that does not inherit from `Object`.

 # Variable Scoping